Vortex Race 3 review: 75% size and 100% attitude

 The Race 3’s outer case is aluminum.
 It appears to have been cast, finished with machine processes, and then anodized.
 Its overall finish is excellent, but a thin grayish line runs around the perimeter of the mechanical keyboard.
 It’s only noticeable if your view directly lines up with the side of the case.
 Creak and flex are nonexistent, though the case will bounce slightly when heavy pressure is applied and released.
 I’m told that the behavior is common and desirable in aluminum.

 It weighs a pound and change, which is reasonable given its aluminum chassis.
 It uses a rather large number of case screws to help it maintain stiffness.
 They’re painted to blend in with the plate, which is a nice touch.
 There was only one glitch — a screw hole in the bottom left hand of the keyboard wasn’t countersunk properly.
 Its associated fastener sticks out slightly.
 Several of the fasteners are threaded into aluminum, which still beats plastic.
 It is, however, easier to strip than the steel inserts used in the other mounts.
-The Vortex 3 mechanical keyboard has a solid design so long as it is assembled correctly.
+Several screws were cross-threaded into the steel inserts, which I found disappointing.
+That said, the Vortex 3 mechanical keyboard has a solid design so long as it is assembled correctly.

 The plate is thinner than I expected, but not thin enough to seem poorly made.
 Paired with the aluminum case, it appears that Vortex may have been looking to keep the slightly cushy feel that was mentioned earlier.
 Its PCB is excellent given its engineering sample status (though the revision code is quite old, so this has been in the works for a while).
 The Vortex 3 is also protected from shorts by a plastic sheet.